mongodb/chatbot/docs/docs/server/evaluate.md

 ## Automated Evaluation

-You can also evaluate your chatbot's responses using a large language model.
+You can also evaluate your chatbot's responses using a variety of automated methods.

-The way that this works is you prompt the large language model to see if the chatbot's generated message satisfies an expected answer.
+The MongoDB Chatbot Framework comes with an Evaluation CLI that allows you to evaluate the performance of your chatbot and its components.

-For an example implementation of this, refer to the [`llmQualitativeTests`](https://github.com/mongodb/chatbot/tree/main/packages/chatbot-server-mongodb-public/src/llmQualitativeTests) directory in the MongoDB Chatbot Server source code.
+To learn more about how to use the Evaluation CLI, refer to the [Evaluation CLI](./eval/index.md) documentation.